p0lyw0lf/crossposter/README.md

 my own blog!
 Very custom-made, so just like all my other projects, I don't really recommend using it unless ur me :)

+The below instructions are for the Discord bot.
+For additional instructions that need to be followed to get the server running, see `server/README.md`.

 ## Usage

 1. Send a message in Discord in a channel where the bot has read permissions